UmerAkhter10/Wazuh_Projects/CD-DVD-and-removable-storage-access-check/README.md

 ![regedit to check targeted OS](CD-DVD-and-removable-storage-access-check-screenshots/19.png) <br><br>
 viii.
 Check SCA Module in Wazuh Dashboard for targeted endpoints,
 ![regedit to check targeted OS](CD-DVD-and-removable-storage-access-check-screenshots/11.png) <br><br>
 ix.
-Check are **Not Applicable** because these registry values are not configured,
+Checks are **Not Applicable** because these registry values are not configured,
 ![regedit to check targeted OS](CD-DVD-and-removable-storage-access-check-screenshots/12.png) <br><br>
 #### Registry Values at the endpoint
 ![regedit to check targeted OS](CD-DVD-and-removable-storage-access-check-screenshots/13.png) <br><br>